albertorestifo/crystal-cbor/README.md

 Crystal doesn't have a `Float16` type, so half-precision floating point numbers are not supported for the time being.

+If you know of a way to solve handle half-precision float, a contribution would be really appreciated.

 ### Maximum Array/String array/Bytes array length